 Washington DC has multiple convenient transportation options for getting around the city.
 The Metro system is the most popular, with an extensive network of trains connecting many of the major attractions and skirting neighborhoods.
 DC Circulator buses also provide an affordable and convenient way to travel between key locations.
 If you’d like to be more active, the city is also very bike-friendly, with plenty of well-cared-for cycle paths and lanes.
 There are also a number of bike-sharing programs like Capital Bikeshare available if you need to hire a bike for short distances.

-When you’re visiting much of the city’s major attractions, you’ll be quickest traveling on foot.
+When you visit many of the city’s major attractions, you’ll be quickest traveling on foot.
 The National Mall is home to many of the attractions you’ll be visiting on Day 1-3.
-And it is one of the city’s most walkable areas.
+It is one of the city’s most walkable areas.
 If you’re travelling to neighborhoods outside of the city that are less easily accessible by public transport then rideshare services like Uber and Lyft are very reliable.
 Often, these services work out cheaper for small groups than paying for tickets on trains and buses.

 Where to Stay in Washington DC